 What you need to know about Carpal Tunnel Syndrome

-Carpal tunnel syndrome is the commonest ailment that affects the hand, often affecting people of working age, with typical symptoms including pins and needles, or discomfort and numbness of the thumb.
+Carpal tunnel syndrome is the commonest ailment that affects the hand, often affecting people of working age, with typical symptoms including pins and needles, or discomfort and numbness of the fingers and thumb.

 OneWelbeck Consultant Hand & Wrist Surgeon Sam Gidwani explains more about this troublesome condition below, covering the causes of carpal tunnel syndrome, the symptoms of the condition, diagnosis and treatment.

 It is caused by pinching or compression of an important nerve, called the median nerve, at the point where it enters the hand – via a space known as the “carpal tunnel” (see figure 1).
 It traverses this space in the company of nine tendons, passing through a tunnel made up of an arch of bones below, and a tough ligament above (see figure 2).
 Carpal tunnel syndrome is not usually inherited.

 What are the typical symptoms of carpal tunnel syndrome?